Your Legacy -- Make Every Dollar Count

 - Required Minimum Distribution Dilemma

 Income and transfer taxes are not your only concern.
 After you reach age 70½, annual distributions must also be taken from traditional IRAs and most qualified retirement plans.
-So, whether you actually need your nest egg or not, the IRS requires that you take part of the account each year.
+So, whether you actually need such distributions or not, the IRS requires that you take part of the account each year.
 This is called a required minimum distribution or RMD.
 Failure to take the required minimum distribution whether you need the income or not means your distribution assets will be taxed again.
 This time a whopping 50 percent penalty tax is levied on any amount you were required to withdraw but did not.

 You don’t need the money, but you must take the distribution that is specified by the IRS and pay current income taxes on it.
 If you don’t take the distribution you pay a punitive tax penalty.